 4. Your Mother-In-Law

-It’s that time of year again, where you have to make the family rounds and spend more time than you would like with your mother-in-law.
+This year, you may not have to make the rounds, but you still need to get a little something for your mother-in-law.
 You know, the one that is constantly reminding you that this is how things should be done.
 While your relationship might not have gotten off to the greatest start, she really does mean well.
 And who knows, maybe a box of milk chocolate caramels will make her sweet on you for a change.

 The Hanukkah season has long been a time to recognize teachers, primarily the teachers of the Torah, who wouldn’t accept payment for their work.
-Help your kids to put together a gift box for their teachers.
+Help your kids to put together a gift box for their teachers and other essential workers.
 Include a bag of Hanukkah chocolate coins, a handmade card, a tin of kosher hot chocolate, and some homemade goodies — a thoughtful gift for their hard work and dedication.

 6. A Family In Need